Welcome to the Mile-High MFA!

 Scott McCloud, Understanding Comics: The Invisible Art

-FIRST-RESIDENCY ORIENTATION New students of the Mile-High MFA program will arrive to their first residency one day early for Orientation, which begins with a Welcome Breakfast at our neighborhood bakery (The Noshery) and is followed by a tour of campus, a review of the program policies & residency expectations, and a two-hour introductory course on the craft of their chosen genre.
-The day culminates with a Social Hour in which new students are joined by returning students and arriving faculty, followed by a relaxing dinner, and a reading by a keynote speaker.
-On this day, and throughout their first residency, new students will receive regular advisement and support from the program co-directors and the program coordinator.
+New students of the Mile-High MFA program will arrive to their first residency one day early for Orientation, which begins with a Welcome Breakfast at our neighborhood bakery (The Noshery) and is followed by a tour of campus, a review of the program policies & residency expectations, and a two-hour introductory course on their chosen genre.
+The day culminates with a Social Hour in which new students are joined by returning students and arriving faculty, followed by a relaxing dinner.
+On this day, and for the duration of the program, students will receive regular advisement from the program administrators.